-Installing a MicroSD card
+Installing a microSD card

-A few Android phones offer removable storage in the form of a MicroSD card.
-If your phone offers this feature, go out and obtain a MicroSD card to take advantage of the extra storage.
+A few Android phones offer removable storage in the form of a microSD card.
+If your phone sports this feature, go out and obtain a microSD card to take advantage of the extra storage.
+No, your phone didn't come with a microSD card - unless the Phone Store included it as a "bonus."
+(You still paid for it.)

-To insert the MicroSD card, heed these directions:
+To insert a microSD card, heed these directions:

-1. Locate the slot into which you stick the MicroSD card.
+1. Locate the slot into which you stick the microSD card.